 Founded in 2012, Anna’s Gift is a completely and totally 100% volunteer organization that currently provides activities packaged in the form of “kits” for hospitalized children/teens and young adults and their families.
 We rely on volunteers to put together the stuff that goes into the ‘kits’ that the kids in the hospital can then make into their own creation.

 While the foundation was incorporated in May of 2012, our first “fundraiser” was in the summer of 2013 from Anna’s sister who had a neighborhood lemonade stand.
 We started our activity in 2013, when we partnered with the Hershey Children’s Center in Hershey, Pennsylvania, providing $4,000 worth of tickets to Hershey Park, along with meal vouchers and game vouchers for the patients at the Ronald McDonald House at Hershey, Pennsylvania, and Hershey Medical Children’s Center.
-We also made over 400 activity kits for the older kids in the hospital that year.
+We also made over 100 activity kits for the older kids in the hospital that year.
 There are many activities for the young ones to do, and even some for pre-teens.
 Our focus is on activities that are a little more involved and require a greater concentration and detail work.
-We have three kits that we put together so far.
-One is a fleece pillow kit.
-We cut out the raw fabric and package everything together along with the stuffing.
+We started out with one “kit”, and soon added others, as the Child Life Specialists in the hospitals we were suppling our kits to asked for them.
+One kit is a fleece pillow kit.
+We cut out the raw fabric and package everything together along with the stuffing and seal it in tear-proof packaging.
 The kids in the hospital then get to tie their own pillow together, put a poem or a prayer inside, stuff it like they want to, and have a nice “lovey” they can take back and forth to the hospital.
 Another kit is a birdhouse kit, similar to the one in our pictures, only smaller.
 It has been very popular!
-We also have a sugar cube castle kit for those aspiring architects!
+We also have a sugar cube castle kit for those aspiring architects, and many more.

 In 2015, we made and delivered 1,155 kits to regionally local hospitals, including Hershey, Children’s Hospital of Philadelphia, Children’s Hospital of Pittsburgh, Sinai Children’s Hospital in Baltimore and Children’s National in Washington, DC.
 Thanks to a travel grant, we were able to participate in an “Anna’s Gift Day” in Pittsburgh, at the Pittsburgh Children’s Hospital, where kids and their siblings/parents/friends were allowed to come to the atrium of the hospital to make our pre-assembled kits into their own creation.